Get Free Solar Panel Quotes

 Get started

-Solar tiles convert sunlight into electricity, just like solar panels, but they’re made to look just like traditional roof tiles.
+Just like solar panels, solar roof tiles convert sunlight into electricity, but they’re made to look just like traditional roof tiles.
+Some models are actual roof tiles with integrated solar cells.

-So solar tiles were created for people who want a solar-powered home without anybody noticing – and were willing to pay more for it.
+Solar tiles were invented for people who wanted a more subtle solar-powered home – and are prepared to pay more for these products.

 Should I buy solar roof tiles?